How to Shake Last Year’s Frustrating Habits

 Previewing always begins with reflection.
 Enlist your child’s help and make a list of last year’s difficulties that could be problematic this year.
 Even if you’re not sure which specific challenges he’ll face, you can make guesses.
 The weekly book reports that gave your child fits last year may not be part of his new classroom routine, but it’s a safe bet that he’ll be expected to complete and submit regular homework assignments.
 Remember: Effective solutions can be devised only when the specific problem is identified.

 Make your list as precise as possible.
 “Bringing home the right materials” is too ambiguous.
 Dig deeper.
 Why was this task so difficult for your child to accomplish?
 Did he miss the teacher’s instructions?
 Did he get so distracted because of the commotion at the end of the day that he couldn’t remember to collect his homework folder?
-Did he remember to check the contents of his backpack, or did he give them a cursory look?
+Did he

 Once you and your child have identified several specific challenges, devise a plan.
 Solutions will depend on the specific challenge, your child, and his environment, but the following principles usually work for children with attention difficulties: